-We regret to inform you that we are no longer able to offer an ECU email address for life following graduation, and therefore you will no longer be able to access this email address after 1 September 2016.
+We regret to inform you that we are no longer able to offer an ECU email address for life following graduation.
+Your ECU email address will now be archived 12 months after your graduation.
+If you have graduated more than 12 months ago you will no longer be able to access your ECU email address after 1 September 2016 (unless you are also a currently enrolled student).

 All graduates are asked to complete the Graduate Outcomes Survey during the year following the completion of their course.
 This national survey allows all recent Australian university graduates to provide feedback on their course, further study and employment outcomes.
 ECU also uses the results of this survey to improve operations.
 Please keep an eye on your email inbox for an invite to participate.